-To choose a system that is right for you and your property you need to ensure that the system is approved by the EPA.
-A list of approved wastewater treatment systems and the appropriate conditions can be found on the EPA website.
+To choose a system that is right for you and your property you need to ensure that the system is approved.
+A list of valid certificate holders of wastewater treatment systems can be found on the EPA website.

 Whichever system you choose, you may be required to conduct a Land Capability Assessment (LCA) to determine the quality of the soil, percolation rate and management of the septic system.
 LCA’s are required for subdivisions and blocks on steeply sloping land, coastal areas and soils with heavy clay.

 It is the owners responsibility to apply for a permit to install or alter the system before works commence on installing a system to any new dwelling, Likewise, altering an existing system due to renovations also requires a permit.

 A property with a septic tank system requires a “Permit to Install” and a “Approval to Use” issued by Council before the system is used or a Certificate of Occupancy is issued by a Building Surveyor.
 The “Permit to Install” provides conditions about the type and use of system approved for the dwelling.
 A site plan will also require approval and show the septic tank location and the effluent disposal area.

 It is important when designing your system and drawing up plans that your system meets the minimum setback distances, as required by the EPA.
 The required setback distance can be found in the .............